vortexntnu/vortex-auv/README.md

 ## Usage
 Instructions for installation can be found [here](https://github.com/vortexntnu/Vortex-AUV/wiki/Software-installation)

-To launch a drone, execute
+To launch a drone you will first need to to prepare it for operation:
 ```
 roslaunch auv_setup <drone>.launch
 ```
-to prepare the drone for operation.

 Next,you have to choices:
 For autonomous operation, execute the desired mission script: